Why do start-ups fail to get funded?

 What is the difference between Rule 506(b and 506(c?

-The Regulation D 506(c exemption shares many characteristics of the 506(b exemption -- with exceptions
+The Regulation D 506(c exemption shares many characteristics of the 506(b exemption -- with these exceptions

 Why should you bother with all this?

 Many startups and small businesses do not use SEC- and state-compliant offering documents to raise investor funds.
-They instead rely on a business plan or executive summary to serve as the basis of the investment.
+They instead rely on a business plan or executive summary to serve as the basis of the investment and assume they will have no need to have complied with state or Federal securities law.

 This is not only unprofessional but can be very expensive and painful if the investment turns south.